Please read the following thoroughly as it answers normally asked questions by prospective clients/passengers in advance.

 The pace of our train tours is slow and convenient, thus all ages would be able to enjoy it.
 We don’t rush from Point A to Point B, but we still visit all the places worthwhile seeing.
 You will discover interesting places you’ve never heard of before!

 Lately train holidays have become one of the most affordable and comfortable ways of travelling.
 We organise it and you sit back, relax and enjoy.
 No more holiday planning, looking for the best accommodation, driving long distances, getting lost, petrol & toll gate increases, eating poor food, worrying about safety and all these nibbling issues.
 We’ll add value to your life in a pleasant, relaxing and safe way.

 Southern Africa still has so much to offer and we want to show it to you.
 See our country from a different point of view.
 We go where cars normally don’t and can’t go.

 JB Train Tours used to offer chartered train tours, for quite a number of years, from Gauteng (Pretoria and Johannesburg) to various destinations across Southern Africa.

 Our Company now utilises Shosholoza Meyl’s (the government’s train & service provider) Tourist Class trains.
-I.e.: The Trans Karoo, Trans Orange, Trans Natal & Algoa, as well as the upmarket Premier Classe & upmarket Desert Express (Namibian) trains, as well as the legendary, famous & ultra-luxurious Blue Train.
+I.e.: The Trans Karoo, Trans Orange, Trans Natal & Algoa, as well as the upmarket Premier Classe train, the luxurious Shongololo Express train (belonging to Rovos Rail) as well as the legendary, famous & ultra-luxurious Blue Train.

-The majority of the rolling stock (carriages, wagons, coaches, locomotives, etc.) are fairly old and in need of an upgrade and proper maintenance – including hygiene.
+The majority of the rolling stock (Shosholoza Meyl’s carriages, wagons, coaches, locomotives, etc.) are fairly old and in need of an upgrade and proper maintenance – including hygiene.